tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 ## Western Europe

 #### Miracle-, w33, MinD_ContRoL, GH, KuroKy, iLTW
 * Ah, you mean *Team Nigma*?
 Yes, that's their name.
 Well, actually, it's *Nigma Galaxy* now.
 After TI9, Kuro took the path of Secret/OG and decided to create his own organization.
 There were a few exciting victories for Nigma in 2020, but 2021 was mostly rocky.
 They attended the Singapore Major with a stand-in, bombed out, benched w33 for iLTW in season 2, got 5-6th at the AniMajor after being eliminated by EG, and landed 13th place in the DPC rankings. *One slot away* from being directly invited to TI through points.
 In the WEU regional qualifier, they got 3rd after narrowly losing to longtime rivals OG and bowed out of TI contention. <br><br>Their fans have not been coping with the loss particularly well.
-Rather than graciously accept defeat, some vocal Nigma diehards have been channeling their frustrations by: belittling the competitive integrity of other regions, condemning the DPC structure, trying to convince everyone this TI will suck because their team isn't there, and eagerly licking their chops to sub-in when news broke that some Chinese teams in Bucharest have COVID.
+Rather than graciously accept defeat, some vocal Nigma diehards have been channeling their frustrations by: belittling the competitive integrity of other regions, condemning the DPC structure, trying to convince everyone this TI will suck because their favorite players aren't there, and eagerly licking their chops to sub-in when news broke that some Chinese teams in Bucharest have COVID.
 Some real *BERNIE CAN STILL WIN* vibes out in the Nigma camp.

 #### Team Liquid in general
 * After Kuro splintered off to form Nigma, Liquid signed TI9's Alliance of miCKe, qojqva, Boxi, Taiga, and iNSaNiA.
 The team did well enough to show up to both majors, but they only "showed up" and not much more than that.
-Ultimately, they got 4th in the EU regional qualifiers after losing to Nigma.
+Ultimately, they got 4th in the WEU regional qualifier after losing to Nigma.

 #### Hmmm... if Nigma got 3rd and Liquid got 4th, who got 2nd?
 * A team by the name of *Tundra Esports* with Skiter, Nine, 33, Sneyking, and Fata.
 Tundra never got to attend any majors, but they got nail-bitingly close to beating OG in the WEU TI10 qualifiers.
 Incidentally, this is the first International that Fata has missed since he started competing at *TI3.*